Lucky few Bills fans eager to cheer on team from stands

-Everything else, however, felt different for the Hammonds, who were among the lucky 6,700 few to land tickets for the Bills’ 27-24 wild-card playoff win against the Indianapolis Colts.
+Everything else, however, felt different for the Hammonds, who were among the lucky 6,700 few to land tickets for the Bills’ wild-card playoff against the Indianapolis Colts.

 Having to be screened for COVID-19 and not being able to enjoy tailgating were small prices to pay for being the first to attend a Bills home game this season.